 US Privacy and Information Security Class Action Attorneys

 Nearly every day the media reports a story about privacy concerns including the failure of some of the nation’s largest corporations to protect sensitive customer information that is stored in a digital database.
 Even with cybercrime reporting on the rise, this is not the only area where consumers should be concerned about their privacy.
 Sensitive information is gathered by virtually every company a consumer does business with.
-Who has access to that information and how it is stored can make all the difference when it comes to a consumer’s expectation of privacy.
+Who has access to that information and how it is stored can make all the difference when it comes to a consumer privacy.

 The Health Insurance Portability and Accountability Act (HIPPA) protects a patient’s right to privacy of their personal health information.
 But how safe is your personal information that a doctor’s office or pharmacy has on file?